drone-os/drone-book/src/bluepill-blink/sys-tick.md

 pub struct TickOverflow;
 ```

-At the beginning of the root handler we added two new macros, which move parts
+At the beginning of the root handler we added calls to two `periph_*!`
-of the `reg` struct into new peripheral structs `gpio_c` and `sys_tick`:
+macros.
+These macros take parts of `reg` structure and move them into separate
+`gpio_c` and `sys_tick` structures.
+The macros do nothing at the run-time,
+because `reg`, `gpio_c`, and `sys_tick` are ZST, but they inform the type system
+of moved ownership.

 ```rust
     let gpio_c = periph_gpio_c!(reg);
     let sys_tick = periph_sys_tick!(reg);
 ```

-Those structures holds all the registers associated with the corresponding
+Those structures hold all registers associated with the corresponding
 peripherals.
-They can be large in number, which is why we use auto-generated
-macros, but they are always zero-sized, which means they don't exist in the
-run-time.
 We pass those peripheral structures to a new `async` function named
 `beacon`.
 This time the function returns a `Result` type, and we handle it with
 a panic: